 In an ideal world, infants would be lovingly welcomed and cared for by their main caregivers, bond well, and reap the benefits of secure attachment their first two years.

 Around 55% of infants get what they need in their first two years.
-Around 45% do not.

 What the 45% experience is parenting and care that doesn’t allow for secure attachment.

-External behaviours such as communication difficulties, relationship issues, abusive behaviour, and boundary issues may also indicate deeper issues with insecure attachment.
+External behaviours such as communication difficulties, relationship issues, co-dependency, abusive behaviour, and boundary issues may also indicate deeper issues with insecure attachment.

 These issues are rooted in missing out on the important experiences with a caregiver that help the infant to feel safe.

-As an adult, you’re probably now looking for how to heal from insecure attachment – what can help you to heal yourself at the root, so that the symptoms become less and/or fade away completely.
+What can you do to heal yourself at the root, so that the symptoms become less intrusive in daily life, or fade away completely?

 The options open to you for overcoming attachment disorder depend on a few factors: what you’re willing to try, what resources you have available (especially time and money), and how far you’ve got in your process already.

 ✧ ✧ ✧ ✧